mtyamane/eddy-characteristics/README.md

 **EddyTracks** holds functions used in data processing and helper functions for statistics

-**eddy_map** animates eddy centers and shapes at a depth of 500m over a map of the Gulf of Lion contoured by Rossby number
+**eddy_map** animates eddy centers and shapes at a depth of 500m over a map of the Gulf of Lion contoured by Rossby number for the month of July

 **eddy_stats** creates histograms for eddy lifetime (days), propagation (km), Rossby number, and max radius (km)